Flip-flops Causing You Pain? Protect Your Feet This Summer!

 Read on for some hot tips for wearing your flips!

 Take a good look at your flip-flops.
 They’re made out of virtually nothing.
 Most flip-flops, especially the cheaper ones, are essentially a flat piece of rubber and a thong squeezed between your toes.
-You might as well have strapped a cereal box to your foot.

-You might think that flip-flops are “easier” to wear just because you can step right into them, but in reality, your foot has to work a lot harder while striding.
+You might think that flip-flops are “easier” to wear just because you can step right into them, but in reality, your foot has to work a lot harder while walking.
 Ever notice how your toes involuntarily curl up as you’re walking in flops?
 Your muscles are straining to keep the shoes on your feet.
 This could create a muscle imbalance in your foot, possibly causing bunions or hammertoes.

-You could develop an over-use injury, like shin splints, tendonitis, or plantar fasciitis, and have to spend your summer off your feet.
-I’m sure many of us would love to lie around in a lounge chair and sip margaritas all summer, but these painful conditions are definitely not the relaxing vacation you’re looking for.
+I’m sure many of us would love to lie around in a lounge chair and sip margaritas all summer, but these foot problems conditions are definitely not the relaxing vacation you’re looking for.

 If you simply must wear flip-flops, there are some ways you can minimize your risk of injury.